BuilderIO/mitosis/.changeset/ten-beers-rest.md

 '@builder.io/mitosis': patch
 ---

-preserve global css when converting from/to builder json
+[Builder]: preserve global CSS when converting from/to Builder JSON.